TL;DR:

 5. 05

-Read on to see the full list of all 13 tools, including pricing, key features, and what each platform is best for.
+Read on to see the full list of all 14 tools, including pricing, key features, G2 ratings, and what each platform is best for.

-In this guide, we compare the 13 best calling software options for PC for business use, including pricing, key strengths, and what each platform is best for.
+In this guide, we compare the 14 best calling software for PC options for business use, including pricing, key strengths, G2 ratings, and what each platform is best for.

 And, as a bonus, we’ll also show you how to set up PC calling in 4 quick steps.